Principal Researcher, SRI Education

-Elisa Garcia, PhD, is an education researcher in SRI’s Education Division.
-She is an expert in the development of early language and literacy, social-emotional, and executive functioning skills, with a focus on diverse populations such as dual language learners.
-She also has expertise in quantitative data analysis, including experimental and quasi-experimental design, and analyses of complex, multilevel data.
+Elisa Garcia, PhD, is a principal researcher in SRI’s Education Division.
+She is an expert in the development of early language and literacy, social-emotional skills and executive functioning skills in the context of early childhood education programs, with a focus on multilingual learners.
+She also has expertise in quantitative data analysis, including experimental and quasi-experimental designs and multilevel modeling.

-Garcia received her BA in psychology from Kenyon College.
-She earned her PhD in developmental and psychological science from the Stanford Graduate School of Education, where she was an IES predoctoral training fellow in quantitative policy analysis.
+Garcia earned her PhD in developmental and psychological science from the Stanford Graduate School of Education, where she was an IES predoctoral training fellow in quantitative policy analysis.
+She received her BA in psychology from Kenyon College.